philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The only way to achieve the impossible is to believe it is possible." — Charles Kingsleigh
+> "You must be the change you wish to see in the world." — Mahatma Gandhi
-*Updated on 2025-09-13*
+*Updated on 2025-09-14*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).